Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 This indicates that for example the ``baz/2`` Erlang function, as hinted by its type specification in ``foobar.erl``, has been associated by Seaplus to the ``BAZ_2_ID`` (namely, of course: ``${FUNCTION_NAME}_${ARITY}_ID``) identifier (whose value happens to be ``3`` here [#]_).

-.. [#] Of course no code should rely on that actual value, which could change from a generation to another, or as the API is updated; only the ``BAZ_2_ID`` identifier shall be trusted by user code.
+.. [#] Of course no code should rely on that actual value, which could change from a generation to another, or as the API is updated; only the (stable by design) ``BAZ_2_ID`` identifier shall be trusted by user code.

 The C part of the bridge (i.e., the service driver), typically defined in ``foobar_seaplus_driver.c``, is thus to include that ``foobar_seaplus_api_mapping.h`` generated header in order to map the Erlang function identifier in a call request to its processing.